 Executive Overview

 Most companies are unknowingly destroying value while believing they’re creating it.
 This counterintuitive reality stems from fundamental misunderstandings about profitability in complex business portfolios.
-Traditional analysis focuses on products or customers in isolation, but true profitability emerges from the interactions between them.
+Traditional analysis judges products or customers in isolation, but true profitability lives in the interactions between them.

-This executive summary introduces the 80/20 Matrix methodology—a powerful, proven framework for identifying, analyzing, and optimizing your product-customer combinations to dramatically increase profitability without requiring additional resources.
-By systematically applying this approach, organizations have achieved margin improvements of 10-15 percentage points while simultaneously reducing operational complexity by 40-60%.
+This executive summary introduces the 80/20 Matrix methodology — a proven framework for identifying, analyzing, and optimizing your product-customer combinations to dramatically increase profitability without adding resources.
+Organizations applying it have achieved margin improvements of 10–15 percentage points while cutting operational complexity by 40–60%.

 Table of Contents